nicolaedanu/gorest-tests/README.md

 > BUG - when trying to update partialy a resource using PUT requests the system should return a error.
 PUT request are used to modify the entire resource
 ### DELETE request - 1 failing test
 I decided to fail the test here as I believe this is a critical requirement.
-> Bad practice - in order to save load on the DB the system should first check if the user has access before making a call to DB
+> Bad practice - system returns 404 instead of 401 when trying to delete an invalid user without authentication.
+In order to save load on the DB the system should first check if the user has access before making a call to DB